alex-shamray/celery-django/README.md

 ```

 Then we set the default [`DJANGO_SETTINGS_MODULE`](http://django.readthedocs.io/en/latest/topics/settings.html#envvar-DJANGO_SETTINGS_MODULE)
-environment variable for the :program:`celery` command-line program:
+environment variable for the `celery` command-line program:

 ```python
 os.environ.setdefault('DJANGO_SETTINGS_MODULE', 'proj.settings')
 ```

-You don't need this line, but it saves you from always passing in the
-settings module to the ``celery`` program.
-It must always come before
+You don't need this line, but it saves you from always passing in the settings module to the `celery` program.
+It must
-creating the app instances, as is what we do next:
+always come before creating the app instances, as is what we do next:

 ```python
 app = Celery('proj')